Samima-Nasrin/gemini-multi-tool-demo/README.md

 ## Features

 - **Text Q&A** — Ask any question and get instant AI-powered answers.
-- **🖼Image + Prompt Analysis** — Upload an image, optionally add a text prompt, and get detailed AI insights.
+- **Image + Prompt Analysis** — Upload an image, optionally add a text prompt, and get detailed AI insights.
 - **Fast & Lightweight** — Uses `gemini-2.5-flash` for quick responses.
 - **Simple UI** — Choose your mode from a clean main menu.
 - **Secure Keys** — API key stored in `.env` for local dev, or Streamlit Cloud secrets for deployment.